carpentry-org/file/README.md

 a `Result.Error` with an error message is returned.

 The file permissions follow the [file modes](https://www.tutorialspoint.com/c_standard_library/c_function_fopen.htm) in UNIX.
-The default is `"w+"`, or writing/reading.
+The default is `"a+"`, or writing/reading.
 Generally, files have a `name`, `mode`, and `file` property; you can read safely from them, but writing to them directly is discouraged.